-A guide to successfully overseeding and transitioning your turf.
+A guide to overseeding and transition turf.

 Timing of overseeding and transition.

-Growth Potential for Parramatta climate
+Using the Growth Potential for the Parramatta climate during overseeding and transition.

 Bare in mind commercial pricing of annual ryegrass is around $4.5/kg, perennial ryegrass is $6.50/kg and uncoated Kikuyu seed is around $60/kg.